Privacy Notice - General Data Protection Regulation - Data Protection Act

 Who we share data with and why

 Once pupils reach the age of 13, the law requires us to pass on certain information to the provider of Youth Support Services in our area.
 This is the local authority support service who have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.
+The County Council has a statutory responsibility to ensure that young people aged 16 to 18 in its area are able to engage in suitable education, training or employment.
+As part of this process students who have left the school and their parents may be contacted by WSCC Careers advisers or WSCC staff, asking for information on their current educational and employment details.

 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.
 A parent/guardian can request that only their child’s name, address and date of birth be passed to the provider of Youth Support Services in your area by informing Mrs Farr.
 This right is transferred to the child once he/she reaches the age 16.